|

 murals, portraits (people, animals and homes), for

-end of this page).
-I have brought my philosophy of learning recently to
+In 2003 I brought my philosophy of learning to children through a new

 them